Aspie96/blog/content/posts/free-software.md

 ---
 author: "Valentino Giudice"
 date: 2023-08-30T01:23:32+02:00
-draft: true
+draft: false
 title: "Free and Open Source Software"
 ---

-In this article, I will describe the concept of free and open source software.
+In this article, I will overview the concept of free and open source software.

 This is not an article written just for tech-savvy people.
 On the contrary, it's for everyone, because the topic at hand is important for society as a whole.